18F/18f.gsa.gov/content/pages/projects/services/alaska-dhss.md

 * Transparent working processes and good DevOps practices and tools helped foster more trusting, productive relationships between agencies and vendors.

 <!--  -->
-{% include "testimonial.html"
+{% include "testimonial.html",
-  size="md"
+     size: "md",
-  quote=" Our experience with 18F has been much different.
+     quote: "Our experience with 18F has been much different.
 They have helped us learn agile development as members of our team.
 The daily standups have really helped us form a close working relationship with them.
-They have introduced us to a new tools that I expect we will continue to use when our work with them is completed." attribution="Monica Windom" position="Director Division of Public Assistance" organization="Health and Social Services, State of Alaska"
+They have introduced us to a new tools that I expect we will continue to use when our work with them is completed.",
+     attribution: "Monica Windom",
+     position: "Director Division of Public Assistance",
+     organization: "Health and Social Services, State of Alaska"
 %}